Estonian nationality law: Undefined citizenship

 'Undefined citizenship' (kodakondsuseta isik, негражданин) is a term used in Estonia to denote a post-Soviet form of statelessness.
-It is applied to those migrants from former Soviet republics and their children, who were unable or unwilling to pursue any country's citizenship after the collapse of the Soviet Union.
+It is applied to those migrants from former Soviet republics and their children who were unable or unwilling to pursue any country's citizenship after the collapse of the Soviet Union.
 Russia being the successor state to the Soviet Union, all former USSR citizens qualified for citizenship of the Russian Federation, available upon request, as provided by the law "On the RSFSR Citizenship" in force up to the end of 2000.
 Estonia's policy of requiring naturalisation of post-war immigrants was in part influenced by Russia's citizenship law and the desire to prevent dual citizenship, and upon the established legal principle that persons who settle under the rule of an occupying power gain no automatic right to nationality.
+According to Peter Van Elsuwege, a scholar in European law at Ghent University, a number of historic precedents support this, most notably the case of Alsace-Lorraine when France on recovering the territory in 1918 did not automatically grant French citizenship to German settlers despite Germany having annexed the territory 47 years earlier in 1871.

 The policy meant a high level of statelessness initially, with almost 30% of the population having no citizenship in the first years after Estonia regained independence in 1991.
-Human Rights Watch found that this policy was discriminatory, especially against the country’s Russian-speaking immigrant minority, and "in violation of the International Convention on the Elimination of All Forms of Racial Discrimination."
-In 2010s Estonia took steps to reduce child statelessness, including granting citizenship to children born to non-citizen parents automatically.
+Human Rights Watch claims that this policy was discriminatory, especially against the country's Russian-speaking immigrant minority, and in violation of the International Convention on the Elimination of All Forms of Racial Discrimination.
+In the 2010s Estonia took steps to reduce child statelessness, including granting citizenship to children born to non-citizen parents automatically.